—–BEGIN PGP SIGNED MESSAGE—–

 194.210.0.0/16

-Incident handling is RCTS CERT’s responsibility, on the terms foreseen at
+Incident handling is CSIRT FCT’s responsibility, on the terms foreseen at

 the “Medidas de Controlo de Incidentes de Seguranca Informatica” document